 The Affordable Care Act, also known as Health Care Reform and Obamacare, is a law passed in 2010 to give everyone better access to affordable health care and low-cost insurance.
 It includes major changes in how health care is provided and what insurance covers.

-There are almost 100 provisions in the Health Reform law and many of them have already taken effect.
+There are almost 100 provisions in the Health Reform law.
 You may have already noticed many of them when you visited your doctor for preventive care and didn’t have to pay a co-pay.
 Here are a few other big changes that have already happened.

 1. Lifetime Cap.
 There is no longer a lifetime cap on how much an insurance company will pay for if you get sick, and your coverage cannot be canceled for making a mistake on your paperwork.